THESE ARE OUR DOGS AND NOT FOR REHOMING.

 with our existing dogs, but after 3 or 4 days he was fine.
 I spent 2 to 3 weeks being especially careful to build a strong trusting bond

-with him and now he is one of the family.
+with him and the other dogs until he was one of the family.
 Barney always had some issues with large dogs and got excited when visitors come to the home but the aggression dimished to the point of being rare.

 Barney is one of those special dogs that come along and require lots of patience, work and love.